-(C) Completion of an Advanced [placement] Placement exam or [international baccalaureate International Baccalaureate [exams] exam that [include] includes academic content comparable to the appropriate Keystone Exam at a score established by the Secretary to be comparable to the proficient level on the appropriate Keystone Exam.
+(C) [Advanced placement or international baccalaureate exams include] Completion of an Advanced Placement exam or International Baccalaureate exam that includes academic content comparable to the appropriate Keystone Exam at a score established by the Secretary to be comparable to the proficient level on the appropriate Keystone Exam.
 [Successful completion of an advanced placement course and test may be used for one or more of the courses required for graduation without the student being required to take the related Keystone Exam.
-Successful completion of an international baccalaureate program and tests may be used for one or more of the courses required for graduation without the student being required to take the related Keystone Exam or local assessment.]
-All additions and deletions are highlighted in Bold type [bracketed items] are deletions [(c) Requirements beginning in the 2016-2017 school year.
+Successful completion of an international baccalaureate program and tests may be used for one or more of the courses required for graduation without the student being required to take the related Keystone Exam or local assessment.
+22 PA Code Chapter 4 (c) Requirements beginning in the 2016-2017 school year.
 Effective with the 2016- 2017 school year, History and Civics and Government (Appendix C) are added to the academic standards listed in subsection (b)(1)(iv) regarding requirements beginning in the 2014-2015 school year.
-Requirements listed in subsection (b)(1)(iv)(A) must include a determination of proficiency in both English Composition and Literature; two of three Mathematics (Algebra I, Geometry, Algebra II), one of two Sciences (Biology or Chemistry), and one of three Social Studies (American History, Civics and Government or World History).] (d) Requirements beginning in the 2018-2019 school year.
-Effective with the 2018- 2019 school year, requirements listed in subsection (c)(1)(iii) (relating to requirements beginning in the 2016-2017 school year; general) also must include a determination of proficiency in English Language Arts (Composition) (Appendix A).
+Requirements listed in subsection (b)(1)(iv)(A) must include a determination of proficiency in both English Composition and Literature; two of three Mathematics (Algebra I, Geometry, Algebra II), one of two Sciences (Biology or Chemistry), and one of three Social Studies (American History, Civics and Government or World History).

+(d) Strategic plan.
+Each school district, including a charter school, shall describe in its strategic plan under § 4.13 how its planned instruction is designed to prepare students to meet the requirements of subsections (a) and (b).] (d) Requirements beginning in the 2018-2019 school year.
+Effective with the 2018- 2019 school year, requirements in subsection (c)(1)(iii) must include a determination of proficiency in English Language Arts (Composition) (Appendix A-1).

 (e) Requirements beginning in the 2019-2020 school year.
-Effective with the 2019- 2020 school year, Civics and Government (Appendix C) is added to the academic standards listed in subsection (c)(1)(iii).
-Requirements listed in subsection (c)(1)(iii) also must include a determination of proficiency in Civics and Government.
+Effective with the 2019- 2020 school year, Civics and Government (Appendix C) is added to the academic standards in subsection (c)(1)(iii).
+The requirements in subsection (c)(1)(iii) must include a determination of proficiency in Civics and Government.